patricksavalle/devops-project-template/content/coding-guidelines.md

 ## Design Patterns

-Design Patterns are pieces of reusable design.
+Design Patterns are reusable pieces of tested and documented design.
+Like templates.

 See:
 - [Design Patterns](https://sourcemaking.com/design_patterns)